DEADPOOL0006/sok-files/ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING /AI&ML MOOCS/Exploratory Data Analysis for Machine Learning/Peer Grading Assignment Process.md

 ## 📖 Steps to Follow

 ### 🛠 1.
 Install Edulink Extension
-- 📥 Download and install the Edulink extension on your laptop.
+- 📥 Download and install the Edulink extension on your laptop from [here](https://chromewebstore.google.com/detail/edulink/jaancmhabndmklabnmmopalkjednaphj).

 ### 🌐 2.
 Open Peer Grading Page
 - 📄 Navigate to the Coursera peer grading page for your assignment.

 ### 📂 3.
 Upload a File
-- 🔼 Upload any file from your system..
+- 🔼 Upload any file from your system.

 ### 🔗 4.
 Generate a Link
 - 🖱 Click on the Edulink extension.